laminar-protocol/laminar-chain/README.md

 function openPosition(address tradingPair, uint positionId, address quoteToken, int leverage, uint baseTokenAmount) returns (bool);
 ```

-For other details of a liquidity pool, please refer to [Liquidity Pool in Synthetic Asset](#liquidity-pool).
+For other details of a liquidity pool, please refer to [3.1.
+Liquidity Pool](#31-liquidity-pool).

 ## 4.2.
 Margin Protocol
 The `Margin Protocol` sets up the flow margin trading platform, supported trading pairs and leverages.
 It provides public methods for users and others programs to do margin trading such as `openPosition`, and `closePosition`.